Table of Contents

 - - The status of the manuscript may be viewed on the homepage.

-- 1. Peer review process.
+- 1. Peer review process

 - APEM reviews all received materials.
-Manuscripts are sent to the three most relevant investigators available for review of the contents.
+Manuscripts are sent to the two most relevant investigators available for review of the contents.
 The editor selects peer referees by recommendation of APEM’s editorial Board members or from the Board`s specialist database.

 Accepted: The manuscript will be forwarded to the publisher without further corrections.